weecology/sad-comparison/chapter1.md

 The actual distribution of AICc weights varied with each model.
 The peaks of the AICc weights tended to overlap for the logseries, negative binomial, and Poisson lognormal (Figure 3), although the Poisson lognormal had an additional smaller peak around 1, indicating that it had very good model fit in the cases where it was the winning model (Figure 3).
 The majority of the AICc weights for the geometric series were near zero (Figure 3).

+Things to say about the log-likelihoods.

 Assorted colorful graphs (check Post-It notes).

 # Discussion
+Intro paragraph outlining points before jumping into them.

 ####Different processes can generate identical models. (expansion of point from introduction)
 Different process-based species abundance distribution models can generate identical forms of the species abundance distribution.
 For example, the negative binomial distribution, a purely statistical model of species abundance distributions, is also the predicted result of neutral theory at the local scale (Conolly paper).
 Actually, this might be a place to have that potential table with the form of the distribution on the left and a list of the mechanistic models that produce the shape of that distribution or proposed mechanisms on the right.